knaw-huc/golden-agents-bredius/README.md

 Pipeline to transform the RKD's Bredius RDF data to fit in the [Golden Agents](https://www.goldenagents.org) infrastructure and to reconcile the Bredius notes to their origin: the [Notarial Deeds in the Amsterdam City Archives](https://archief.amsterdam/uitleg/indexen/49-notariele-archieven-1578-1915).

+This release contains both the scripts to transform the data and the resulting data.

 **Table of contents**
 - [Golden Agents / RKD - Bredius Notes](#golden-agents--rkd---bredius-notes)
   - [Introduction](#introduction)